-Chess Club operates on Wednesday morning before school begins.
+Chess Club operates before school begins.
 Students in Prep to Year 2 meet as a junior section and students from Years 3 - 6 form the senior section.
-The students are supported each week by coaches from Chess Ideas (Australia) and participate in Interschool chess competitions throughout the year.
+The students are supported each week by coaches from Chess Ideas and participate in Interschool chess competitions throughout the year.

 Art Club runs in Terms 2 and 3 and is very popular.
 Students enjoy spending their free time working on individual and group art projects and many of these are displayed throughout the school and at the Art Show.

 French club gives an opportunity for children to start learning French.
 They enjoy a practical and fun introduction to French conversation concentrating on key vocabulary through singing and speaking.
-Students in Years 4 to 6 alternate their lessons at a local French-themed cafe, where they are able to try out their phrases with the staff!
+Students in Years 4 - 6 practise their lessons at a local French-themed cafe once a term, where they are able to try out their phrases with the staff!

-Computer Coding is run after school by an external provider Invent the World, who offer computer courses for children from Years 3 to 6 based around programming, engineering, robotics and game design.
+Computer coding is run after school by an external provider Invent the World, who offer computer courses for children from Years 3 - 6 based around programming, engineering, robotics and game design.

 Communication and Drama Club

-Girls’ Club is held on Wednesday lunchtimes during Terms 2 and 3.
+Girls’ Club is held at lunchtimes during Terms 2 and 3.
 All girls from Prep to Year 6 are invited to attend.
 The purpose of Girls’ Club is to encourage cross-age friendship within the school and provide girls with an opportunity to enjoy various craft activities with their friends.

-Children from Years 2 - 6 develop their netball skills on a Monday lunchtime.
+Children from Years 2 - 6 develop their netball skills at lunchtime.
 Children participate in skill development, improving technique and learn about strategies to improve game play.
 Activities are engaging for children and involve cooperation, teamwork and sportsmanship.